pavankpanchasara/Django-reddit-site/README.md

 # Django-reddit-site
-Trying to recreate reddit using django as m first project
+Trying to recreate reddit using django as my first project